TOP FIVE Danger Zones for dermal filler injections

 Whilst adverse effects or serious complications occur quite rarely for most non-surgical techniques, they are still a possibility.
 Every invasive procedure carries risks and Cosmetic Injections and Dermal Fillers are no exception.

-When it comes to fillers being injected into certain areas (or potential DANGER ZONES) of your face, these risks may be higher.
+The risks may be higher when it comes to fillers being injected into certain areas or potential DANGER ZONES of your face.